vicenteg/dataflow-example/README.md

 Once again, locate the console monitoring URL in the output, and open it in a new tab.

-You can note that this time, the job is a batch, rather than streaming, job.
+You can note that this time, the job is a batch job, rather than a streaming job.
 This means that the input is bounded, which makes sense given that we are targeting a single file.

 After about 90 seconds, you should start to see a change - you'll see a number of elements starting to pass through